 I did, however, win my “flight” (B3) with a score of 87.
 Not spectacular, but it was a decent round for me and it was nice to win something.
 There were a lot of different prizes given out (closest-to-pins, long drives, several flights based on players’ skill levels and, of course, team scores).
 Then there was a raffle at the end and they gave out a number of other nice prices.
 I didn’t win anything there, but still had fun.

 The course itself was excellent.
 I tend to like the courses on the North side of the I-10 a lot as they are more rugged and isolated than the more residential/resort courses on the other side of the freeway.
 It was comparable in style and quality to another course I played earlier this year, Desert Dunes.

 The conditions were exceptional.
-Fairways were fast, but nice and fluffy.
-Great to hit off of fairways and rough.
-I was in a few sand traps and they all seemed to be in great shape.
-The greens looked great and putted very consistently.
-Medium speeds and not as fast as I would have expected.
+The fairways were fast, but also nice and fluffy.
+It was great to hit off of the fairways and rough.
+I was in a few sand traps and they all seemed to be in nice shape.
+The greens looked great and putted very consistently—medium speeds and not as fast as I would have expected.
 The greens were a bit too firm for my tastes.
 I don’t get much backspin, so I had a hard time holding the greens on a number of approaches and chip shots.
 Other than that, though, I cannot complain about course at all.

 Great day, great event, great courses and great company.
 I was very glad I signed up for this one!

 Here are some pictures from Eagle Falls Golf Course (4/21/12):